t0pcart/l360begone/README.md

 - Run enable to re-enable background location updating
 - _The automatic bypass persists after reboots_

-**Manual Bypass**
-- Use a kernel r/w exploit to obtain userspace memory page read/write privileges
-- Manipulate Life360's binary's executable flag(in memory) to mark it non-executable(disabling)
-- Manipulate Life360's binary's executable flag(in memory) to mark it executable(enabling)
+**Semi-Automatic Bypass Method**

+- Open Filza
+- Go to /var/containers/Bundle/Application/"YourLife360AppFolder"/Life360.app
+- Find the Life360 executable(has gear icon) and click the i Button
+- Go to Access Permissions and remove the executable flag from the owner, group, and others id's(disables life360)
+- Add the executable permissions back(re-enables life360)
+- **Note:** This does not kill the actively running Life360 binary you must kill it.
--  _The manual bypass can persist after reboots_
+- _The semi-automatic bypass method persists after reboots_